ent/bug/README.md

 <img title="use_template" src="https://user-images.githubusercontent.com/73284641/137712207-684ede15-2113-46f1-a214-461976cf10b3.png" width="90%">

-Upload your desired code into the new repository, or alternatively you can also choose to do so directly into the Codespace (we will see how to do this in a later step).
+Upload your desired code into the new repository.

+If you happen to be a GitHub Teams or GitHub Enterprise customer you can alternatively choose to do so directly in the Codespace.
+Proceed to read if you want to learn how.

 Once creating the desired repository, press `.` (period key) from the main repository page to switch over to dev mode.